Darnell Mooney Player Prop Bets for NFL Week 11 | Chicago vs. Baltimore 11/21/2021

 Matchup vs. Baltimore

-- The 298.6 passing yards the Ravens allow per game makes them the NFL's 31st-ranked pass defense this season.
+- The Ravens are conceding 298.6 passing yards per game this year, the NFL's 31st-ranked pass defense.

-- With 14 passing TDs allowed this year, the Ravens defense is ranked 14th in the league.
+- The Ravens have surrendered 14 touchdowns through the air (1.6 per game).
+They are 14th in the league in that category.

 Recent Performances

-- Against the Steelers in Week 9, Mooney was targeted six times and racked up 41 yards on three receptions while scoring one touchdown.
+- Against the Steelers in Week 9, Mooney was targeted six times and totaled 41 yards on three receptions while scoring one touchdown.

-- Over his last three outings, Mooney has 144 receiving yards on 11 receptions (20 targets), with one touchdown, averaging 48.0 yards per game.
+- Mooney has 11 catches on 20 targets for 144 yards and one touchdown over his last three outings, averaging 48.0 yards per game.

 Mooney's Chicago Teammates